Rimurutempestx/AWS-Lambda-Functions/README.md

 - Archiving: Lambda functions can be used to move files that are stored in S3 buckets to lower cost storage options as they age or are no longer needed.
 - Event-based processing: Lambda functions can be triggered by events occurring in S3 buckets, such as object creation, deletion, or modification.
 - Backup and disaster recovery: Lambda functions can be used to backup data stored in S3 buckets and to restore data in case of disasters.
+- Search indexing: Lambda functions can be used to index and search data stored in S3 buckets.